map of IDRC driver training locations in New Jersey

 Location of the Cumberland County IDRC facility

-Vineland is home to the Intoxicated Driver Resource Center serving Cumberland and Salem Counties in NJ.
+Vineland is home to the Intoxicated Driver Resource Center serving Cape May, Cumberland and Salem Counties in NJ.

 Cumberland/Salem County IDRC